department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 **A:** 12 inches wide by 42 inches tall by 3 inches thick <br>
 - **Lettering:** Lettering is raised inside a recessed shield.

-**Note:** If you're requesting a granite headstone, check "Granite" in block 11 and write "YA" to choose your headstone size.
+**Note:** If you're requesting a granite headstone, check "Granite" in block 11 and write "YA" to choose your headstone size when you fill out the Claim for Standard Government Headstone or Marker.

 </div>
 </li>